NHID HealthCost Analysis Methodology

 Number of Visits

 When the number of healthcare visits vary, it is difficult to estimate the total cost of care.
-HealthCost reports the average number of visits for select unbundled therapy and chiropractic procedures and provides a comparison to this statewide average at the provider level.
+NH HealthCost reports the average number of visits for select unbundled therapy and chiropractic procedures and provides a comparison to this statewide average at the provider level.
 To calculate the statewide average number of visits, we count the number of visits per member per procedure in the claims during the most recent time period.
-Based on that count, the median number of visits that occurred for each CPT Code across all providers with claims for the procedure in New Hampshire is computed and displayed on HealthCost as the Number of Visits State Average.
+Based on that count, the median number of visits that occurred for each CPT Code across all providers with claims for the procedure in New Hampshire is computed and displayed on NH HealthCost as the Number of Visits State Average.

 To compare providers to the state average, we count the number of visits for a CPT Code per member per provider in the claims during the most recent time period.
 Based on that count, the median number of visits that occurred for each CPT Code by provider is computed.
-Word icons – Below Average, Near Average and Above Average – are displayed on HealthCost in the Number of Visits column to indicate how a provider performs in comparison to the state average.
+Word icons – Below Average, Near Average and Above Average – are displayed on NH HealthCost in the Number of Visits column to indicate how a provider performs in comparison to the state average.
 When a provider performs within 5% of the state average, they are considered Near Average.
 When a provider performs greater than 5% in either direction of the state average, they are ranked Above Average or Below Average.

 Prescription Drug Pricing *temporarily unavailable*